HSBC says chief executive Noel Quinn 'to retire'

 The bank also announced an interim dividend of $0.10 per share and a share buy-back of up to $3 billion, he added.

-HSBC on Tuesday said it had begun the process of finding a successor but did not specify when Quinn would step down.
+HSBC on Tuesday said it had begun the process of finding a successor to Quinn and was considering both internal and external candidates.

+He will continue as chief executive to "ensure a smooth and orderly transition", the bank added, without specifying when he will leave.

 Quinn said he intended to "pursue a portfolio career going forward" following an "intense five years".